datakind/Data-Observation-Toolkit/README.md

     - Authentication > User name: postgres
     - Authentication > Password: <THE PASSWORD YOU USED WHEN BUILDING DOT>

-You should now see the DOT user interface in developer mode.
+You should now see the DOT user interface in developer mode (ie you could edit it).
 To run in end-user mode:

 1. Click button top-right click the 'Deploy' button.
 This should open a new tab with the user interface in all its glory!